-Additionally, earlier work (by Dr. John Spence) indicates that that FTC feeding on non-host species (such as willow, rose, dogwood, etc.) produce offspring that are less cold hardy than those feeding on aspen.

-"When forest tent caterpillar populations are high, they may be affected by cold mid-winter temperatures."
+Additionally, earlier work (by Dr. John Spence) indicates that that FTC feeding on non-host species (such as willow, rose, dogwood, etc.) produce offspring that are "When forest tent caterpillar populations are high, they may be affected by cold mid-winter temperatures."